-Keeping your kitchen drains and pipes in good working order may not be high on your bucket list of life goals, but when blockages occur as a result of poor pipe practices, most of us wish we’d taken a bit more care.
+Keeping your kitchen drains in good working order may not be high on your list of life goals, but when blocked drains occur as a result of poor pipe practices, it can become quite costly.

 By following a few basic but important rules (see Article 1 in our Kitchen Pipe Health series, ‘Your Kitchen Rules’) you can significantly reduce the likelihood of your kitchen sink becoming blocked.

 But if you missed that article, and you’re concerned your kitchen pipes may already be clogging up, you can check for the tell-tale signs of a blockage identified in Article 2 of the series, ‘Common Signs of Clogged Kitchen Pipes’.

 Finally, if you’re reading this because your sink’s overflowing and you need help fast, we’ve brought your journey full circle here in Article 3, where we provide a swag-load of tips and tricks commonly used to unclog kitchen drains and blockages without needing to go to the expense and inconvenience of calling a plumber.